MicrosoftDocs/dataexplorer-docs.zh-tw/data-explorer/kusto/api/netfx/kusto-ingest-client-reference.md

-    scsv,       // Data is in a SCSV(-semicolon-separated values) format sohsv,      // Data is in a SOHSV(-SOH (ASCII 1) separated values) format psv,        // Data is in a PSV (pipe-separated values) format txt,        // Each record is a line and has just one field raw,        // The entire stream/file/blob is a single record having a single field json,       // Data is in a JSON-line format (each line is record with a single JSON value) multijson,  // The data stream is a concatenation of JSON documents (property bags all) avro,       // Data is in a AVRO format parquet,    // Data is in a Parquet format
+    scsv,       // Data is in a SCSV(-semicolon-separated values) format sohsv,      // Data is in a SOHSV(-SOH (ASCII 1) separated values) format psv,        // Data is in a PSV (pipe-separated values) format tsve,       // Tab-separated value with '\' escaping character. txt,        // Each record is a line and has just one field raw,        // The entire stream/file/blob is a single record having a single field json,       // Data is in a JSON-line format (each line is record with a single JSON value) multijson,  // The data stream is a concatenation of JSON documents (property bags all) avro,       // Data is in a AVRO format orc,        // Data is in a ORC format parquet,    // Data is in a Parquet format
 }
 ```